In February 1993, I began blinking excessively and uncontrollably. As it became worse, I went

-I believe now is the time to resurrect what I thought was my calling – to give relief to sufferers.
+I believe now is the time to resurrect what I thought was my calling – to give support to

-Since the Internet has become mainstream, it became clear the sufferers would be better
+sufferers.
+Since the Internet has become mainstream, it became clear the sufferers would be

 There are two factors to accomplish better health.
 They are cleansing and nutrition.
 Cleansing